Fujita Health University

 Fujita Health University (藤田医科大学, Fujita Ika Daigaku) (abbr.
 FHU) is a private university at Toyoake, Aichi, Japan.
 The predecessor of the school was founded in 1964 by Dr. Keisuke Fujita, and it was chartered as a university in 1968.

-Fujita Health University Hospital is the largest single medical facility in Japan with 1,376 beds (as of 2021).

-Fujita Health University was ranked tied for 11th place among all Japanese universities and for 1st place among private universities in the 2018 Times Higher Education (THE) World University Ranking.
+It was ranked tied for 11th place among all Japanese universities and for 1st place among private universities in the 2018 Times Higher Education (THE) World University Ranking.

+As of 2021, the university is the largest single medical facility in Japan with 1,376 beds.